SteelDefectX: A Multi-Form Vision-Language Dataset and Benchmark for Steel Surface Defect Analysis

-\textbf{Class-Level Annotation}.
-Motivated by the question, ``\textit{How can we effectively describe industrial defect images with natural language for multimodal understanding?}’’, we design coarse-level descriptions for each of the 25 defect classes to provide global contextual semantics.
+Motivated by the question, ``\textit{How can we effectively describe industrial defect images with natural language for multimodal understanding?}'', we design class-level descriptions for each of the 25 defect classes to provide global contextual semantics.
 Initial templates are manually crafted based on domain knowledge from steel manufacturing and subsequently refined using descriptions generated by CuPL~\cite{Pratt2023Platypus}.
 Each class-level description consists of three components: (1) \textit{the defect class name}; (2) \textit{representative visual attributes}, including shape, texture, and color; and (3) \textit{possible industrial causes}, such as rolling defects or material inclusions.
 These elements are combined into smooth, natural-language descriptions that capture shared semantic properties across samples within each category and provide consistent conceptual grounding for vision-language alignment.
-Serving as high-level supervision, these class-level semantics complement sample-specific descriptions and support hierarchical multimodal understanding.

-\textbf{Sample-Level Annotation}.
-While class-level annotations provide consistent category semantics, individual defect samples exhibit significant visual variation, requiring fine-grained descriptions.
-To address this, we design an automated and structured pipeline that generates high-quality and dimension-aware descriptions.
-The pipeline operates within a predefined semantic space consisting of five defect-related dimensions: \textit{shape}, \textit{size}, \textit{depth}, \textit{position}, and \textit{contrast}.
-These dimensions serve as explicit constraints to guide generation, filtering, and validation.
-As shown in \cref{fig:fig2} (b), the pipeline consists of four steps: candidate generation, candidate refinement, candidate supplement, and manual correction, leveraging large models, semantic embeddings, and a scoring-based selection mechanism.